Board of directors

 Michael has a Bachelor of Economics, and a Graduate Certificate in Financial Planning.
 He is also a Chartered Accountant and a Graduate Member of the Australian Institute of Company Directors.

-Steve joined UrbanGrowth NSW in July 2004 and is presently acting in the position of Head of CBD Projects, where he is responsible for overseeing the delivery of several major projects within the urban transformation portfolio.
+Steve joined UrbanGrowth NSW in July 2004 and was appointed Acting Head of CBD Projects in January 2016, where he is responsible for overseeing the delivery of several major projects within the urban transformation portfolio.

-Steve has a Bachelor of Town Planning (Honours 1; University Medal), obtained from the University of NSW.
+Steve has a Bachelor of Town Planning (Honours 1; University Medal) from the University of NSW.

 Jillian was appointed as General Counsel in January 2015.
-Jillian is the organisation’s key legal adviser, and leads a team of solicitors and paralegals.
+Jillian is the organisation’s key legal adviser.

-John joined UrbanGrowth NSW in April 2015 as General Manager, Commercial Management & Business Development.
+John joined UrbanGrowth NSW in April 2015 as General Manager, Commercial Management.

 John leads the Commercial Management and Business Development functions of UrbanGrowth NSW, and works across acquisitions, project commercialisation, investment reviews, business strategy and capital transactions.

-John has 15 years experience in the property industry spanning architecture, property development and investment banking.
-John spent 9 years as a Lead Real Estate Equities Analyst at Credit Suisse and Merrill Lynch, and also worked at Stockland as a Development Manager and on acquisitions.
+John has 15 years of experience in the property industry spanning architecture, property development and investment banking.
+John spent nine years as a Lead Real Estate Equities Analyst at Credit Suisse and Merrill Lynch, and also worked at Stockland as a Development Manager and on acquisitions.

 Head of Communications & Stakeholder Engagement